-As the name implies, Logicians are highly logical individuals and fast thinking.
+As the name implies, Architects are highly logical individuals and fast thinking.
 Individuals who have this personality type like to observe and analyze connections between points and concepts to discover explanations to common problems.
 This allows them to effectively problem-solve since their minds are inclined towards the analysis of information.
 INTPs also love to approach new possibilities from new angles, which gives them unique perspectives others may struggle to grasp.

 INTPs often enjoy being placed in situations involving solving puzzles, riddles, or games.
 In this environment, INTPs can thrive and showcase their natural talent to others.
 While this skill certainly is impressive, being analytical and good at problem-solving is a trait that usually comes naturally for them, and as such, INTPs may give little thought to it.

-Logicians love unusual approaches to solutions and creative ideas.
+Architects love unusual approaches to solutions and creative ideas.
 They like to solve problems in clever and unique ways, successfully thinking outside the box.
 INTPs prefer to contemplate the theory behind the idea rather than simply accepting the way it is.
-Understanding and explaining complex ideas and how they can be improved is second nature to Logicians.
+Understanding and explaining complex ideas and how they can be improved is second nature to Architects.

 Most INTPs are naturally highly creative and can apply this skill to many situations.
 While they're often misclassified as logical and analytical, they also have a great imagination and creative drive.
 INTPs love spending time alone to recharge and explore the many possibilities within their minds.
 Their inner world is often incredibly vast and filled with exciting new ideas and thoughts they want to bring to life.

 Due to this, many INTPS find themselves drawn to more artistic careers that incorporate music, drawing, dance, or writing.
 They're incredibly interested in jobs and careers that help them express creativity through various forms.
-For most Logicians, being in an environment that suppresses their naturally imaginative thoughts can be highly detrimental to their happiness.
+For most Architects, being in an environment that suppresses their naturally imaginative thoughts can be highly detrimental to their happiness.